-Whether you like it or not your newest mobile phone already has a nice app that will help you organise your shopping list without any need for pen and paper.
-Also, children will most likely choose this method of recording their chores, shopping lists etc.
+Whether we like it or not our newest mobile phones already has a nice app that will help you organise your shopping list without any need for pen and paper.
+Also, many children will most likely choose this method of recording chores, shopping lists etc.

-If this is not enough, for better efficiency and to assist those who for some reason are unable to write, spell or type most computers, laptops, mobile phones and tablets have a voice recognition apps built in.
+If this is not enough, for better efficiency and to assist those who for various reasons are unable to write, spell or type most computers, laptops, mobile phones and tablets have a voice recognition apps built in.
 They can be easily used with majority of search engines.

 What do we need our handwriting for?

 The above examples clearly demonstrate that the need for handwriting skills is lower than before.
 Whether we like it or not, the reality is that most of the tasks we do in our everyday life do not require us to use this skill.

 In fact, if we look more carefully, we might come to a conclusion that we need our handwriting skills for pleasure and most probably in some emergency situations.